 Taylor Gonzales is a Doctoral Candidate in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
 Her research interests center around corrections, recidivism, reentry, and program evaluation.
-Taylor’s work has appeared in Criminal Justice and Behavior and Trauma Care, among other journals.
+In 2026, Taylor was named as a Ruth D. Peterson Fellow by the American Society of Criminology.

 Her dissertation examines the Never Give Up (NGU) Transitional Living Program—a community-based reentry program for returning male citizens in Omaha, Nebraska.
 Rather than asking simply whether the program “works,” Taylor’s dissertation uses systematic review of program documents and administrative records; day-to-day and programming-specific observations; and semi-structured interviews with administrators, staff, and participants to open up the organizational processes that shape what reentry interventions become in practice, examining how program rules and services are implemented on the ground, how staff exercise discretion under conditions of constraint, and how participants experience and interpret program expectations over time.
 NGU is a distinctive setting: founded and led by a formerly incarcerated individual, its lived-experience-informed model challenges the professionalized, bureaucratic authority typical of reentry settings.
 This work builds on a researcher-practitioner partnership that Taylor and Dr. Jenn Tostlebe previously established with NGU leadership (manuscript under review).